jillani-07/jillani-07/README.md

 # Jillani Ansari — Cloud & DevOps Engineer

-Building and shipping cloud infrastructure on AWS and GCP.
-Focused on automation, containerization, and secure deployments.
+Building hands-on cloud infrastructure and deployment automation projects on AWS and GCP with a focus on containerization, CI/CD, and secure cloud deployments.
 ---

 ## Tech Stack